slimbootloader/documentation/source/supported-hardware/apollo-lake-crb.rst

     python Platform/ApollolakeBoardPkg/Script/StitchLoader.py -i LEAFHILD.X64.0070.R01.1805070352.bin -s Outputs/apl/Stitch_Components.zip -o sbl_lfh_ifwi.bin

-See :ref:`stitch-tool` on how to stitching the flashing IFWI image with |SPN|.
+For more details on stitch tool, see :ref:`stitch-tool` on how to stitching the flashing IFWI image with |SPN|.

 Flashing